-New Zealand's a dream for family travel: kid-centric activities, family-friendly accommodation, a moderate climate and very little danger.
-Unadventurous palates can always be accommodated and food servers are clued up on dietary requirements.
+New Zealand's a dream for family travel: kid-centric activities, family-friendly accommodation, a moderate climate and very few critters that can bite or sting.
+Cuisine is chilli-free and food servers are clued up on dietary requirements.
 Base yourself in a sizeable town for amenities galore and excursions within a short drive.

 Best Regions for Kids

 Wow, bubbling volcanic mud, stinky gas, gushing geysers and Māori haka performances!
 Rotorua is hard to beat from a kid's perspective.
 And around the Bay of Plenty coast are beaut beaches and plenty of fish and chip shops.

 You need a compact city if you're walking around with kids.
 Wellington fits the bill, with a brilliant museum, a ratchety cable car, lots of cheery cafes and fab Kapiti Coast beaches less than an hour away.

 - Queenstown & Wanaka

 New Zealand's winter sports scene suits pro snowheads (and après-ski fans) but it's just as easy to enjoy with kids...actually, it's more fun.
 Cardrona has kid-friendly skiing, and there's Wanaka's Puzzling World for ski-free days.

 Nature parks, row boats, the International Antarctic Centre and botanic gardens in the big city, and the amazing Banks Peninsula not far away (penguins, dolphins and pretty birds).

 Fabulous wildlife parks, beaches, parks, snowy slopes and interactive museums proliferate across NZ.
 There are countless attractions and amenities designed specifically for kids but families needn't stick to playgrounds and holiday parks.
 Kid-appropriate adventures, from glaciers to white-water rafting, are everywhere...if parents are brave enough, that is.